grpc/proposal/A73-transport-selection.md

 Alternatives considered:

-* Hardcode other transports, like the in-memory transport.
+* Hardcode support for all non-standard (non-HTTP/2) transports, like the in-memory transport.
 Example `NewInMemoryChannel()`.

   This does not allow as much flexibility and requires recompilation to change the way channels are created.